NudelErde/zoe/README.md

 3. Run `cmake --build .` to build zoe

 Your artifacts are located in `./sandbox/sandbox` and `./zoe/libzoe.so`

+## Running
+Zoe is still work in progress.
+You can try running [the sandbox](https://github.com/NudelErde/zoe/releases) but please don't expect anything other than a simple demo.

 ## Contributors ✨
 <table>